Moviefone App Coming Soon. Sign Up Now to Get Notified!

 IN

-Want to know what the movie's about?
+What, so now you want to know what the movie's about?
 Here's the plot: "Jarhead is a film about a US Marine Anthony Swofford’s experience in the Gulf War.
 After putting up with an arduous boot camp, Swofford and his unit are sent to the Persian Gulf where they are eager to fight, but are forced to stay back from the action.
 Swofford struggles with the possibility of his girlfriend cheating on him, and as his mental state deteriorates, his desire to kill increases."

 'Jarhead' Release Dates